stevennevins/lambda-fhir-app/README.md

 The terminal will show the console.log() for the lambda server

 And a server with your react app will be running on port: 8888

+Deploy by going to [netlify](https://www.netlify.com)

+Create an account

+Push cloned repo to your github account

+Link to your cloned github repo in netlify

+Click deploy in netlify